darkwraithcovenant/darkwraithcovenant.github.io/_posts/2023-04-21-23-flyer-tutorial.md

 </figure>

 **Step 2: Prepare the image.**
 Open the image in a photo preview app on your computer that can do fullscreen.
 You will get the best results if the program can fullscreen and surround the image with black bars.
-I use the Preview App built-in to OSX.
+I use the Preview App built-in to MacOS.
 <figure class="center">
 <img src="/assets/images/blog_images/prevcy.png" class="res" alt="Cyberpunk preview">
 </figure>